 Negotiations over U.S. borrowing limit continue

 Lin and Warganz finished the segment with an update on the progress of negotiations to raise the debt ceiling limit in the U.S. Congress.
-Lin noted that House Speaker Kevin McCarthy expressed optimism on the potential for an agreement to be struck among lawmakers soon - possibly in a matter of days.
-If this proves to be the case, the House of Representatives may be able to vote on a deal as soon as early in the week of 22 May 2023, he said.
+Lin noted that House Speaker Kevin McCarthy expressed optimism on the potential for an agreement to be struck among lawmakers soon—possibly in a matter of days.
+If this proves to be the case, the House of Representatives may be able to vote on a deal as soon as early in the week of May 22, he said.

-“I believe that all politicians recognise the importance of preserving the full faith and credit of the United States, and that ultimately, they will do the right thing,” he concluded.
+“I believe that all politicians recognize the importance of preserving the full faith and credit of the United States, and that ultimately, they will do the right thing,” he concluded.